pixa-pics/pixa-pics.github.io/README.md

 **SO :**

-Always while a new checkpoint is set the king, once it lived only then, it can be redefined, and kills that you want that isn't great once finished yet good as it was; Example 1000$ for performance improvement development next set a new king as a checkpoint to kills the good rendering system not enabling to run it well in Africa and Europe (But that is done, yeah!).
+Always while a new checkpoint is set the king, once it lived only then, it can be redefined, and kills that you want that isn't great once finished yet good as it was; Example 1000$ for performance improvement development next set a new king as a checkpoint to kills the good rendering system not enabling to run it well in Africa and Europe (But that is done, it is running well even on an old smartphone, yeah!).

 **NOW:**